AIMER: Calibration-Free Task-Agnostic MoE Expert Pruning: Experimental Results

 \textbf{The trade-off in MoE expert pruning.} Expert pruning is fundamentally a trade-off: because experts are removed entirely, being strong on one capability can easily come with severe degradation on another, especially at higher pruning ratios.
-The results in \Cref{tab:main_results,tab:qwen_results} show this clearly.
-EAN can preserve MCQ relatively well, yet it performs poorly on open-ended generation, while REAP can remain strong on math but much weaker on coding under aggressive pruning.
+The results in \Cref{tab:main_olmoe_ernie_summary,tab:main_deepseek_qwen_mixtral_summary} show this clearly.
+EAN can preserve MCQ or WildBench relatively well in some settings, yet it often performs poorly on coding and math, while REAP can remain strong on math but much weaker on coding under aggressive pruning.
 For task-agnostic pruning, the goal is therefore not to maximize one benchmark family, but to preserve general ability.
 This means pruning those that are more replaceable by the remaining expert set, while retaining those that contribute more distinctive transformations.
-The strong overall balance of AIMER across coding, creative writing, math, and MCQ suggests that it is effective at identifying such replaceable experts in task-agnostic pruning.
+The strong balance of AIMER across coding, creative writing, math, and MCQ suggests that it is effective at identifying such replaceable experts in task-agnostic pruning.